kastle-lab/curriculum-kg/schema/Competency Question & SPARQL Examples.md

 ## Question 10

-**Competency Question:** What is the next learning step after "Introduction to Set Theory"?
+**Competency Question:** What is the next learning step after a specific learning step?

 **SPARQL Query:**